edenplumbinginc-svg/Eden_erp/replit.md

-# EDEN MEP INC - Project Documentation
+# EDEN - Project Documentation

 ## Overview
-EDEN MEP INC ERP is a monolithic ERP system for EDEN MEP INC (rebranded from Eden Plumbing Inc.), designed to streamline business operations, initially focusing on coordination and procurement.
+EDEN ERP is a monolithic ERP system for EDEN (formerly Eden Plumbing Inc.), designed to streamline business operations, initially focusing on coordination and procurement.
 It provides a robust backend with a defined database schema and a basic REST API.
 The business vision is to create a comprehensive, scalable platform that integrates various operational aspects, improving efficiency and coordination.

 ## User Preferences
 I prefer iterative development, with a focus on delivering functional increments.
 Please ask before making major architectural changes or introducing new dependencies.
 I appreciate clear and concise explanations for complex topics.
 Ensure the codebase remains clean, well-documented, and adheres to established patterns.